Last Updated on 21.7.22 by Gorvins

 Last year, many businesses and organisations had to adjust their working environments and even invest in remote working to be able to operate throughout the COVID-19 pandemic.
 The ability to work flexibly became very important for both employers and employees.

-Now those restrictions are set to relax many employers will be encouraging their employees to return to the office and it is likely that organisations will receive an influx of requests to work flexibly from employees.
+Now those restrictions are set to relax, many employers will be encouraging their employees to return to the office.
+It is likely that organisations will receive an influx of requests to work flexibly from employees.

 This blog covers the process of requesting flexible working and employer’s obligations.

 Who is entitled to make a flexible working request?

 After 26 weeks of employment, every employee has the statutory right to make a flexible working request.
 Employees can only make one formal flexible working request in a 12-month period.